truth-josstice/isk1002_assessment02/README.md

 **A mobile climbing tracker application built with React Native/Expo that connects to a Flask REST API.
 Tracks your climbs and attempts with a clean, intuitive interface.**

+To follow my developer journey, and this build specifically, head to [my dev.to article](https://dev.to/truthjosstice/a-beginner-builds-an-expo-app-2lhl)

 ![An example image of a bouldering wall](./assets/images/Bouldering.jpg)

 ## Tech Stack